Harmonica-Men/AstroShop/Agile.md

     - option to select quantity.
     - Add To Cart button to put the item(s) in to shopping cart.

+- **note** A *cookie* feature was build-in to indentify user shopping cart when user has logged out and items of shopping cart are not lost.

 [Table Of Contents](#table-of-contents)

 ### 6. The Shopping Cart